tyddynonn/ladderscoring/README.md

     Takes an IGCFile object and assesses it against a TaskModel, producing an AssessIGCResult with the results of the analysis.

-- `scoreFlight = async (task: TaskModel, assessment: AssessIGCResult,  wind: IWind, gliderHandicap: number): Promise<ScoreIGCResult>`
+- `scoreFlight = async (task: TaskModel, assessment: AssessIGCResult,  wind: IWind, gliderHandicap: number, config: IScoringConfig): Promise<ScoreIGCResult>`

     Takes an AssessIGCResult and scores it against the given TaskModel, applying windicapping as appropriate.
 Set the wind strength to zero for no windicapping.